 UW–Madison University Special

 With program approval, students are allowed to count no more than 15 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
-Of the 15 credits of allowable prior course work a maximum of 6 credits are allowed for 300 level courses and COMP SCI 400.
+Of the 15 credits of allowable prior coursework a maximum of 6 credits are allowed for 300 level courses and COMP SCI 400.
+Courses must have been taken post-baccalaureate.
 Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 At the end of any regular (nonsummer) semester, a student is considered to be making satisfactory academic progress (SAP) if the following conditions are all satisfied: